zenofsahil/ImageAugmentation/README.md

+Data Augmentation
+=====

 Data augmentation for training object detection models.
-=====

 Paste images onto various backgrounds for augmenting your datasets.
 Images are pasted and their labels and bounding boxes written to a csv file.